-Appendix B
+Attachment B

 DEQ analysis and recommendations regarding which of the proposed rules

 that the Environmental Quality Commission (EQC) should require

 Lane Regional Air Protection Agency (LRAPA) to implement directly

 Key to “DEQ Analysis” Column:

 “More stringent” means that DEQ has determined that the proposed EQC rule is more strict than the current, corresponding LRAPA rule, and DEQ recommends that the EQC require LRAPA to implement the EQC rule upon adoption by the EQC.
 Such order would not preclude LRAPA from asserting in the future that it has a rule that is at least as strict as the EQC rule.